 Transmitted diseases are one of the greatest threats to the modern world.
 They reduce crop yields, diminish animal productivity and increase animal loss from increased animal mortality and culls during disease outbreaks.
 It is believed that the prevention of infectious diseases relating to agricultural activities will become increasingly important to insure future food production.
 While much research has focused on waterborne pathogen inactivation, the same does not hold true for airborne pathogens, particularly for conditions where the objective is a technology capable of airstream disinfection.

 Influenza is a common disease around the world, striking most prominently in the wintertime.
 We research the effect of ozone on the spread of influenza.
-Unlike temperature, proximity, and and humidity: the affect of ground level ozone on influenza is still largely unknown.
+Unlike temperature, proximity, and humidity: the affect of ground level ozone on influenza is still largely unknown.

 Our research focuses on using chemical indicators, non-thermal plasmas, and sampling outside of the lab to draw relations between the spread of influenza and the corresponding ozone.